-Stakeholder Information Needs
+Stakeholder Information

-The communication required for the project process will vary greatly with the needs of the receiver.
+The communication or engagement types required for the project process will vary greatly with the needs of the stakeholder.
 The type of information, presentation and delivery method needs to be based on what is best for the individuals need for the communication.
 The Chief Executive for Finance (CFO) will need different information than the Chief Procurement Officer (CPO).
 And yet all of this information can be derived from the same sets of data.
 Deciding what, when and how the information is disseminated is the Project Managers responsibility.
-The message must be "tailored to suit the target audience to increase effectiveness." ("Communication strategies to engage a variety of stakeholders An Enterprise Rent-A-Car case study") Through a proper use of diagrams Project Managers can communicate a large amount of information and ensure accurate and adequate information without a large investment of the receiver's time and effort on outside and inside information and predicting trends within an industry or business environment.
+The message must be "tailored to suit the target audience to increase effectiveness." ("Communication strategies to engage a variety of stakeholders An Enterprise Rent-A-Car case study") Through a proper use of diagrams Project Managers can communicate a large amount of information and ensure accurate and adequate information without a large investment of the receiver's time and effort

+Most senior executives are responsible for insuring the overall health of a company for which projects are being completed.
+This means making tactical and strategic decisions based on outside and inside information and predicting trends within an industry or business environment.
 This person deals with a broad spectrum of projects, programs and businesses, and can't be bogged down by the intricate details of a process for which they pay someone else to be concerned with.
 They need overall trend data on projects; things like what will the project cost, how will in benefit the company or corporation and at what point does it become more of a financial liability than a benefit.